Our Team

 Todd Lancaster

-Todd has two amazing daughters, one a nurse in Colorado Springs and another a newly minted Air Force officer training to become an Air Battle Manager and eventually an Air Force pilot.
-His family was always involved in cycling when he was growing up.
-A portion of the Clear Creek bike path is dedicated to his younger brother, Scott Lancaster, who was killed in Clear Creek County by a mountain lion.
-Todd and Scott rode together on the first Ride the Rockies, where Scott was the youngest rider.
+Cycling has always been part of Todd’s life.
+A section of the Clear Creek bike path is dedicated to his younger brother, Scott Lancaster, who was tragically killed by a mountain lion.
+The two rode together on the first Ride the Rockies, where Scott was the youngest rider.

 Shaun Gleason

-Shaun's love of cycling began in 1986 when a boyfriend convinced her to get a road bike.
-While the boyfriend is gone, the bike (a 1986 purple Cannondale) still hangs from her garage ceiling!
-She found her way to We Ride 4 through an informal riding group that included We Ride 4's Chief Ambassador, John Genell.
-John later introduced her to the club's founder and director, Sharon Madison, whose kindness, enthusiasm, and unmatched leadership ability leaves Shaun in awe to this day!
-When Sharon started We Ride 4, Shaun knew she had found her cycling "home," not only for its great community, but also for its mission of giving back.
+Shaun’s love for cycling began in 1986 when a boyfriend convinced her to buy a road bike—he’s long gone, but her purple Cannondale still hangs in her garage.
+She found her way to We Ride 4 through an informal riding group with Chief Ambassador John Genell, who introduced her to founder Sharon Madison.
+Inspired by Sharon’s leadership and the club’s mission, Shaun knew she had found her cycling “home.”

 Renelle Everett Darr